IBM/md-enricher-for-cicd/docs/setup.md

 <!--
-# Copyright 2022 IBM Inc. All rights reserved
+# Copyright 2022, 2023 IBM Inc. All rights reserved
 # SPDX-License-Identifier: Apache2.0
+# Last updated: 2023-02-01
 -->

-# Set up
+# Setting up the Markdown Enricher

+## Terminology
+* **upstream**: The single repository, branch, or source where you manage what content is meant to go where.
+* **downstream**: One or more output repository, branch, or content locations.
+Do not make changes to content in this location.

 ## Prerequisites